The University Writing Center is now located in Founders Memorial Library 260.

 In a perfect world, we would like two hard copies: one for you and one for us.
 However, we understand that printing is not always possible, so we can work with one hard copy and an electronic copy.
 If you only have one hard copy and no electronic copy, you'll have to take notes on the hard copy.
 If the coach writes on the hard copy, we have to keep it as our work product.
 You may not take our notes with you, you may not copy it after the session, and you may not take pictures of it.
 No exceptions will be made.

 We encourage you to bring your own laptop if you want to work on an electronic version.

 Yes.
-When you make your appointment, you must specify that your appointment is for a group project.
+Only one member of the group needs to schedule the appointment, but when completing the session information, you must specify that your appointment is for a group project.
 We'll need to know how many members are in your group and the names of all members.
 Be sure to schedule an appointment that everybody can attend, as a session cannot occur unless all group members are present.
 We cannot make exceptions to this rule.